couchbaselabs/build-ui/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deploying code to a web server

+To build the code in a form suitable for placing in your favorite webserver, do:

+`ng build -prod`

+That works if the code is going at the top level.
+If it's going in a subdirectory, such as /build, you need to add the following:

+`ng build -prod --base-href /build`

 ## Code scaffolding